Thursday, 18 February 2021

 According to a recent joint study by the Centre for Economic Policy Research and the World Economic Forum, countries led by women displayed "systematically and significantly better" Covid-19 outcomes than those with male leaders due to more "proactive and coordinated policy responses."
 In an interview with the Washington Post, European Central Bank President Christine Lagarde attributed much of this success to honest communication and natural empathy.
 "I think the caring dimension is something that they manage to express well," she told columnist David Ignatius, "and that was considered by viewers and voters as probably authentic."

 Throughout the pandemic, media outlets and news agencies have been awash with articles and opinion pieces measuring female politicians against their male counterparts, analysing everything from body language to risk management in an attempt to answer the age-old question if things would be better if more women were in power.
-Naturally, this has drawn its fair share of controversy with some journalists questioning whether their peers are relying on stereotypes to push identitarian agendas, but it's also led to another phenomenon: namely, male politicians and public figures being transformed into unlikely sex symbols.
+Naturally, this has drawn its fair share of controversy with some journalists questioning whether their peers are relying on stereotypes to push identitarian agendas, but it's also gone hand-in-hand with another phenomenon: namely, male politicians and public figures being transformed into unlikely sex symbols.

 Don't believe me?
 See for yourself: